esplito/coding-notes/prisma/intro-prisma-day.md

 ## Lesson 4 - GraphQL API - Notes

 Type definitions (typeDefs) are your GraphQL Schema.
+They define the structure.

 Root types:
 * Query